 Harvard Discloses Administrator and Investment Manager Pay

-Harvard today released its 2020 tax filings, covering fiscal year 2021 (July 1, 2020, through June 30, 2021), including information on the earnings of University leaders, and the accompanying Harvard Management Company (HMC) disclosure of senior employees’ compensation for calendar year 2020.
+HARVARD TODAY RELEASED its 2021 tax filings, covering fiscal year 2022 (July 1, 2021, through June 30, 2022), including information on the earnings of University leaders, and the accompanying Harvard Management Company (HMC) disclosure of senior employees’ compensation for calendar year 2021.

 Compensation for the University’s Leaders

-Various deans (Harvard Medical School’s George Q. Daley, $860,271; Faculty of Arts and Sciences’ Claudine Gay, $608,967) were also among leading earners.
-Other senior administrators (vice president for finance and chief financial officer Thomas Hollister, vice president and general counsel Diane Lopez, vice president for public affairs and communications Paul Andrew, vice president for campus services Meredith Weenick—who will succeed Lapp as executive vice president, and vice president and University secretary Marc Goodheart) earned base compensation in a range from $391,928 to $522,752.
+Various deans (Harvard Medical School’s George Q. Daley, $893,188; Harvard Business School’s Srikant Datar $841,638; Faculty of Arts and Sciences’ Claudine Gay, $646,049) were also among leading earners.
+Other senior administrators (vice president for finance and chief financial officer Thomas Hollister, vice president and general counsel Diane Lopez, vice president for public affairs and communications Paul Andrew, vice president for campus services Meredith Weenick—who succeeded Lapp as executive vice president—and vice president and University secretary Marc Goodheart) earned base compensation in a range from $430,605 to $617,757.
 All these officials received additional compensation for medical, retirement, and other benefits.

 Two further items of note.
 Reflecting planned retirements (HBS dean Nitin Nohria) as well as retirements associated with the University’s pandemic-period incentive program (vice president and chief information officer Anne Margulies, vice president for human resources Marilyn Hausammann), there were several large payments that combined final-year salaries plus deferred compensation.

-And for a second consecutive year, McKay professor of the practice of computer science and liaison to the chief technology officer David J. Malan appears on the highly compensated list, with total reported compensation of $1,412,660 (Corrected 11:45 a.m.: up from about $975,000 last year [erroneously reported as $929,000 previously]).
-He earned base compensation of $386,197, and other reportable compensation of $979,513.
+And for a second consecutive year, McKay professor of the practice of computer science and liaison to the chief technology officer David J. Malan appears on the highly compensated list, with total reported compensation of $1,597,747 up from about $1,412,660 last year.
+He earned base compensation of $389,856, and other reportable compensation of $1,207,891.
 He is the creator and leader of the phenomenally popular Computer Science 50: “Introduction to Computer Science.”
 It is among the largest courses at Harvard; has been cloned at Yale; frequently leads enrollments, likely including students paying to earn credentials and certificates for their work, on edX (where enrollment soared during the pandemic); and has other iterations, including for business and M.B.A. learners.
 His additional reportable compensation presumably derives from some of those other extensive activities—and is an interesting sign of the implications of future extensions of Harvard, and its faculty members, into online-learning ventures.

 The Endowment Managers

-At HMC—the University subsidiary which invests endowment and other financial assets—a multiyear restructuring begun late in 2016 was largely completed during 2020 (as explained here), so the data reported today should be the first largely scrubbed of unusual items associated with that protracted transition in personnel, strategies, and most of the major redeployments of assets.
-Calendar-year 2020 compensation was reported for the following HMC employees:
+AT HMC—the University subsidiary which invests endowment and other financial assets—a multiyear restructuring begun late in 2016 was largely completed during 2020 (as explained here), so the data reported today should be largely scrubbed of unusual items associated with that protracted transition in personnel, strategies, and most of the major redeployments of assets.
+Calendar-year 2021 compensation was reported for the following HMC employees:

-The HMC compensation figures reported today derive from the period including the second half of fiscal year 2020, when returns on endowment assets were 7.3 percent, and the first half of the phenomenal fiscal year 2021, when returns were 33.6 percent.
+The HMC compensation figures reported today derive from the period including the second half of the phenomenal fiscal year 2021, when returns on endowment assets were 33.6 percent, and the first half of the fiscal year 2022, when returns were negative 1.8 percent.

-As reported then, Harvard’s fiscal 2021 returns lagged behind those of some peer institutions—but investment skill is tested over longer time periods.
-Results in recent months have been adverse across many categories of investments as interest rates rise and equity and fixed-income asset values fall.
+As reported then, Harvard’s fiscal 2022 returns were in line with those of peer institutions—but investment skill is tested over longer time periods.
 Narvekar preaches the virtues of evaluating performance over complete market and economic cycles, and of structuring portfolios to avoid large losses (which of course depress long-term returns), so it will be interesting to compare HMC and peer performance next fall.
-Early reports suggest that many institutional investors have reported negative returns in recent quarters, and perhaps break-even results for the fiscal year to date.
 Stay tuned for Harvard’s results, and, allowing for the significant reporting lag associated with the University tax filings and HMC compensation disclosures, the longer-term effect on HMC managers’ performance-based pay in coming years.